 The coil housing will eventually wear through if you scrub the ground with it while searching.
 Use of a replaceable skid plate will help to protect your coil.
 Regularly replace such items as coil washers and skidplates to increase the life of your detector.

-To prevent dirt entering between the coil and the skidplate, silk tape (e.g. Leukosilk®) may be used.
-Silk tape can be found at your local chemist or drug store.
+To prevent dirt entering between the coil and the skidplate, silk tape (e.g. Leukosilk®) which is available from chemists, may be used.
 The use of some other carbon based tapes, e.g. insulation tape, may result in some loss of sensitivity.